 Here at Connex, we’re dedicated to creating space for these difficult discussions and so to tackle this one, we are hosting a roundtable discussion on the 8th of February to look for solutions.
-The roundtable will bring together leaders from both within the housing sector and from outside of it so that we can gain a fuller perspective of the challenges facing our GEM communities and see what we can do to assist along the way.
+The roundtable will bring together leaders from both within the affordable housing sector and from outside of it so that we can gain a fuller perspective of the challenges facing our GEM communities and see what we can do to assist along the way.

 It’s important that as we discuss this challenging situation, we don’t start playing a blame game – especially when it comes to GEM communities.
 We need to strive to understand the context and the history so that we can make forward progress together.